The Legend of Lizzie Borden

-The Legend of Lizzie Borden is a 1975 American historical mystery television film directed by Paul Wendkos and starring Elizabeth Montgomery—in an Emmy-nominated performance—as Lizzie Borden, an American woman who was accused of murdering her father and step-mother in 1892.
+The Legend of Lizzie Borden is a 1975 American historical mystery television film directed by Paul Wendkos and starring Elizabeth Montgomery—in an Emmy-nominated performance—as Lizzie Borden, an American woman who was accused of murdering her father and stepmother in 1892.
 It co-stars Katherine Helmond, Fritz Weaver, Fionnula Flanagan, and Hayden Rorke.
 It premiered on ABC on February 10, 1975.
 The film was nominated for a Golden Globe award for Best Motion Picture Made for Television in 1976.